tjelvar-olsson/tjelvar-olsson.github.io/_drafts/embo_day1.md

 The
 [Jacobian matrix](https://en.wikipedia.org/wiki/Jacobian_matrix_and_determinant)
-was then introduced and the idea that the Jacobian can be approximated by plotting the nullcliens on the phase plane plot and making small perturbations around the equilibria.
+was then introduced and the idea that the Jacobian can be approximated by plotting the nullclines on the phase plane plot and making small perturbations around the equilibria.

 The participant where then invited to explore the temporal dynamics of the FitzHugh-Nagumo